Panda Loach (Yaoshania pachychilus) Species Profile & Care Guide

 |TDS||36 - 268|

-Origins of the Panda Loach
+Natural Habitat of the Panda Loach

 The Panda Loach is known from the headwater tributary streams draining the Dayao Mountain in Jinxiu County and the Guangxi Zhuang Autonomous Region in southern China.
 There are also three confirmed localities.
 Two of these drain into the Liu River and one drains into the Gui River.